jgrovedev/PA-Choropleth-Drug-Map/README.md

 ## Features
 Users can roll mouse over each county to display pop-up information and also select different layers.

+NOTE: There is a bug with Folium v0.8.3 where multiple choropleth layer map legends will always be visible even if the layer isn't selected.
+Also, there is currently no solution to make choropleth layers managed by radio buttons instead of checkboxes and function properly.
+This means the user will need to uncheck a layer manually and check the next layer.

 ## How to use?
 Open PA_County_Drug_Map.html to view map